twanhaverkamp/event-sourcing-with-php/README.md

 in ascending order.
 Each Event will be applied to the Aggregate, which eventually will get in it's expected state.

 ## Contribute
-You found a bug or want to introduce a new feature?
+You've found a bug or want to introduce a new feature?
 Awesome! 🤩

 ### Fork
 Create a fork by clicking [this link](https://github.com/twanhaverkamp/event-sourcing-with-php/fork) and follow